AyyappaPidugu/Malicious-extensions/README.md

 # Malicious-extensions
+ In my pc i didn't find any malicious extensions.

 Here are some examples of harmful browser extensions that have actively compromised user privacy and security in recent years:

 ### Notorious Harmful Extensions